fltk/fltk/README.abi-version.txt

 (1) Traditional configure + make (Unix, Linux, MinGW etc.)
 ----------------------------------------------------------

     Run
+	make clean
 	./configure --with-abiversion=10304
 	make

     This will generate FL/abi-version.h and build FLTK as usual.

+    Note: you should always make sure that you compile everything from scratch if you change the ABI version or any other configuration options, e.g. with `make clean'.

 (2) CMake + make
 ----------------